 Additional Services means all Services other than Messaging Services provided by Messagex to the Customer under this agreement.

-Business Day means a day in the State of Victoria, Australia that is not a Saturday, a Sunday or a gazetted public holiday in that State.
+Business Day means a day in the UAE, that is not a Friday, a Saturday, or a gazetted public holiday.

 Business Hours means the period between 9.00am and 5.00pm on a Business Day.

 Sub Account has the meaning given to that term in clause 5.1.

 Sub Account Nominee means, in relation to a Sub Account, the person nominated by the relevant Customer to be the principal point of contact on the Sub Account.

 Claim means a claim, demand or proceeding arising out of a cause of action, including breach of contract, tort (including negligence) and any other common law, equitable or statutory cause of action.

 Commencement Date means the date that Messagex notifies the Customer of Messagex’s acceptance of the Customer Request submitted by the Customer through the Website (whether such notification is by email, by onscreen confirmation of acceptance or otherwise).

 Complaints Handling Policy means Messagex’s dispute resolution and complaints handling policy as published on the Website from time to time.

 the following information, regardless of its form and whether the Receiving Party becomes aware of it before or after the date of this agreement;

 information that is designated by the Disclosing Party as confidential; and